 More advice on how to plant:

-- How to plant out spring-flowering perennials
+- How to plant perennials in autumn

 Discover our 10 tips for autumn planting success, below.